-So here we are in Week 4, about a third of the way through the Summer Shred Challenge.
+So here we are in Week 4, about a third of the way through the Paper Declutter Challenge.
 I’m so glad you’re coming back for more!
 This week, you’ll be organizing school papers.

-If you new to the challenge, be sure to check out the challenge assignments from previous weeks and schedule a time in the future to complete those assignments.
+If you are new to the challenge, be sure to check out the challenge assignments from previous weeks and schedule a time in the future to complete those assignments.
 In Week 1, we set up a system for managing the mail.
-During Week 2 and Week 3, we put systems in place for managing reference papers.
+During Week 2 and Week 3, we put systems in place for managing handy reference and long-term reference papers.

 For the next two weeks, we’ll turn our attention to the papers that flow into the home via our kids’ backpacks.